Buying the horse is only the beginning…

 How Much Do Stirrups Cost?

-Western safety stirrups may run you a little more, but if you ride by yourself or are still fairly new at riding, they can be a lifesaver.
+Western safety stirrups may be a little more costly, but if you ride by yourself or are still fairly new to riding, they can be a lifesaver.

-Another thing you might forget to consider are stirrup leathers.
+You might also want to think about stirrup leathers.
 If you ride Western you don’t really need to worry about this, unless you want different fenders.

-English saddles usually don’t come with the leathers and stirrups, so add on another $20-$100+ for those.
+English saddles usually don’t come with either leathers or stirrups, so add on another $20-$100+ for those.

 - Do you ride by yourself or are you still somewhat inexperienced?